realarnavgoel/python-chaostheory/README.md

 My effort is a step towards the field of Natural Language Processing where huge data in real time is imported, tokenized and processed to provide relevant information according to our needs.
+You can use on both Python 2.x or Python 3.x

 For any bugs and issues in implementation , please to write to me at arnavgoel2016[at]gmail[dot]com.